wp-plugins/ads-wp-site-count/readme.txt

 * docount='on' -> Turn on/off counting
 * save='on' -> Save Settings as standard

+= What can I use placeholder? =
+On after or before text you can place placeholder.
+%ip -> ip number
+%image -> imagename
+%[...]% -> when user logedin
+inside %[]% -> %sname, %dname, %fname, %lname

 == Screenshots ==
 1. Main screen of WP
 2. Admin panel whit settings menu